risingwavelabs/risingwave-docs/versioned_docs/version-0.1.15/sql/commands/sql-create-source.md

 ### Protobuf

 For data in Protobuf format, you must specify a message and a schema location.
 The schema location can be an actual Web location that is in `http://...`, `https://...`, or `S3://...` format.
-For Kafka data in Protobuf, instead of providing a schema location, you can provide a Confluent Schema Regsitry that RisingWave can get the schema from.
+For Kafka data in Protobuf, instead of providing a schema location, you can provide a Confluent Schema Registry that RisingWave can get the schema from.
 For more details about using Schema Registry for Kafka data, see [Read schema from Schema Registry](/create-source/create-source-kafka.md#read-schemas-from-schema-registry).

 :::info